 - 2022: Sexual Harassment and Respect Report Card

-On 14 July 2020, the Attorney-General of Victoria and the Chief Justice of the Supreme Court of Victoria jointly initiated a review of sexual harassment across the Victorian courts and VCAT.
+We are committed to building safe, respectful, fair workplaces that are free from sexual harassment.
+On 14 July 2020, the Attorney-General of Victoria and the Chief Justice of the Supreme Court of Victoria jointly initiated a review of sexual harassment across the Victorian courts and Victorian Civil Administrative Tribunal (VCAT).

-Watch the Chief Justice of Victoria, Anne Ferguson, respond to the report:
+Watch the Chief Justice of Victoria, Anne Ferguson, respond to the 2021 Szoke report:

 “Sexual harassment is harmful, unlawful and wrong.
 It goes against everything our justice system is built on.
 I want to make it clear we will not put up with any form of wrongful conduct in our courts or VCAT.
 There will be zero tolerance for sexual harassment.”

 My name is Anne Ferguson, and I am the Chief Justice of the Supreme Court of Victoria.

 In July 2020, the Attorney-General of Victoria and I initiated a review of sexual harassment across the Victorian Courts and VCAT.
 I did this with the support of the heads of all Victorian Courts and VCAT because all workplaces, including courts and tribunals, should be safe and respectful.